AOC, other progressive U.S. Democrats fight to expand influence with Tuesday primaries

 House Democrats - progressives and moderates - are expected to band together later this week when they vote to pass sweeping legislation on police practices.
 But there appeared to be little support in Congress for calls to "defund" police departments, as some on the left sought.
 SPIRITED KENTUCKY CONTEST

-In Kentucky's primaries, progressive Charles Booker, an African-American state legislator, is waging an unexpectedly spirited challenge to Amy McGrath, an ex-fighter pilot, in the race to become the Democratic candidate to face Republican Senate Majority Leader Mitch McConnell on Nov.
-3. Like Engel, McGrath is backed by the party establishment.
-But the recent Black Lives Matter protests have elevated the candidacy of Booker.
+In Kentucky's primaries, Amy McGrath, an ex-fighter pilot, was leading progressive Charles Booker, an African-American state legislator, in preliminary results from the race to become the Democratic candidate to face Republican Senate Majority Leader Mitch McConnell on Nov.
+3, the New York Times said.
+Like Engel, McGrath was backed by the party establishment.
+With 43 percent of precincts reporting, she had 45.9% of the vote, to 34.8% for Booker, the Times said.
+His candidacy had been elevated by the recent Black Lives Matter protests.

-Nowhere was that more apparent than when Warren, who supported McGrath in her failed bid for a U.S. House of Representatives seat in 2018 and initially in her Senate candidacy, switched allegiance to Booker.
-"Things are changing quickly here," said Dewey Clayton, political scientist at the University of Louisville.
+Warren, who supported McGrath in her failed bid for a U.S. House of Representatives seat in 2018 and initially in her Senate candidacy, switched her allegiance to Booker.
+Because absentee ballots are still outstanding, final results will not be known until June 30, Kentucky officials said.

-In New York, the moderate-progressive competition is showcased in yet another primary race, where Representative Carolyn Maloney aims for a 15th two-year term in the House.
-The 74-year-old Maloney faces a challenge from the left by 36-year-old Suraj Patel, who worked in commercial real estate and as a campaign aide to former President Barack Obama.
+In New York, the moderate-progressive competition was showcased in yet another primary race, where Representative Carolyn Maloney aimed for a 15th two-year term in the House.
+The 74-year-old Maloney faced a challenge from the left by 36-year-old Suraj Patel, who worked in commercial real estate and as a campaign aide to former President Barack Obama.

 Patel failed in 2018 to unseat Maloney and is again running for Congress telling voters he is "trying to help change the world" with progressive vows such as "debt-free college."